Micrometeorite

 A micrometeorite is a micrometeoroid that has survived entry through the Earth's atmosphere.
 Usually found on Earth's surface, micrometeorites differ from meteorites in that they are smaller in size, more abundant, and different in composition.
 The IAU officially defines meteoroids as 30 micrometers to 1 meter; micrometeorites are the small end of the range (~submillimeter).
 They are a subset of cosmic dust, which also includes the smaller interplanetary dust particles (IDPs).

 Micrometeorites enter Earth's atmosphere at high velocities (at least 11 km/s) and undergo heating through atmospheric friction and compression.
 Micrometeorites individually weigh between 10^{−9} and 10^{−4} g and collectively comprise most of the extraterrestrial material that has come to the present-day Earth.

-Fred Lawrence Whipple first coined the term "micro-meteorite" to describe dust-sized objects that fall to the Earth.
+Fred Lawrence Whipple coined the term micro-meteorite to describe dust-sized objects that fall to the Earth.
 Sometimes meteoroids and micrometeoroids entering the Earth's atmosphere are visible as meteors or "shooting stars", whether or not they reach the ground and survive as meteorites and micrometeorites.